Yandex Cloud

 You cannot disable sharding in a cluster where it is already enabled.
 You can create a non-sharded cluster and enable sharding later, if required.

-If you are creating a sharded cluster with the local-ssd disk type, specify at least two hosts per shard, adding the appropriate number of hostSpecs blocks.
+If you are creating a sharded cluster with the local-ssd disk type, specify at least two hosts per shard, adding the appropriate number of hostSpecs sections.

 • securityGroupIds: Security group IDs.